AndrejLozanovski/banking-app/README.md

       DWOLLA_SECRET=
       DWOLLA_BASE_URL=
       DWOLLA_ENV=
-  Enter the values with your actual respective account credentials, you can obtain them by signing up on Appwrite, Plaid and Dwolla
+ <br> Enter the values with your actual respective account credentials, you can obtain them by signing up on Appwrite, Plaid and Dwolla

   5. Run the project
     ```sh